Sparse grid approximation of nonlinear SPDEs: The Landau--Lifshitz--Gilbert equation: Multilevel sparse grid collocation

-In the present section, we show how the sparse grid scheme defined and studied in this work can be combined with a method for space and time approximation to define a fully discrete approximation scheme.
+In this section, we show how the sparse grid scheme defined and studied in this work can be combined with a method for space and time approximation to define a fully discrete approximation scheme.
 Here we employ again the linearly implicit BDF-finite element scheme from \cite{Akrivis2021Highorder}.

 Given $\tau>0$, consider $N_{\tau}=\frac{T}{\tau}$ equispaced time steps on $[0,T]$.
 Given $h>0$, define a quasi-uniform triangulation $\TT_h$ of the domain $D\in \R^d$ for $d\in\N$ with mesh-spacing $h$.
 Denote, for any $\by\in\XX_{\R}$, $\m_{\tau h}(\by)$ the space and time approximation of $\m(\by)$.
 Assume that there exists a constant $C_{\rm FE}>0$ independent of $h$ or $\tau$ such that